 NYC was incredibly lucky this time around compared to other sections of the country, especially sections of New Jersey, upstate New York, Vermont and parts of New Hampshire and Massachusetts.
 These areas were hit really hard and still haven’t come back and won’t for some time.
 One interesting musician-type story is former Skid Row singer Sebastian Bach, who lost a whole lot of stuff in the wake of the storm.

 So now it’s a new month with 4 days of rain in the forecast, another hurricane to the south and definite uncertainty ahead.
 But that’s ok.
 I’m totally re-energized and ready to get back at it.
-Coming soon are the previously promised posts on Letch Patrol, more on Chris Spedding, a more in-depth look at the Schertler David Amplifier and also a profile on one of my favorite Gypsy Jazz players, Romane.
+Coming soon are the previously promised posts on Letch Patrol and also a profile on one of my favorite Gypsy Jazz players, Romane.
 Coming this week is a look at what happened at Gibson guitars and why you might want to pay attention to that story and all of the details surrounding it.
-Thanks again for all of your support!
+It’s way big news and stuff!